Ohara124c41/ohara124c41/README.md

 Hi!
 My name is Christopher.
 I am a roboticist and cybernetician focused on creating cognitive space robotics.
 I am currently a Professional Doctorate of Engineering in Software Technology candidate at the TU/e.
 Furthermore, I am working with several space groups including the European Space Agency, the Austrian Space Forum, EPFL, and the Space Generation Advisory Council to bring high-tech solutions to complex problems.
 Recently, I have been focusing on the systems engineering and systems architecting domain for artificial intelligence, machine learning, and control systems for space robotics.
 Thank you for your interest!

+I have developed MBSE architecture frameworks for ESA, Volvo, and currently Siemens.
+For CERN, I have developed extensive APIs.
+Most of my projects focus on future-oriented technologies.
+For example, the CERN SHiP experiment in 2026, ESA's Deep Space (Copernicus and beyond) in 2030~2040, and Space Suits for 2024+.

 Gist:

 :earth_americas: International & Multidisciplinary